Jamie Martin (American football): San Francisco 49ers

 On September 10, 2008, Martin was signed by the San Francisco 49ers after quarterback Alex Smith was placed on injured reserve.
 The move reunited Martin with 49ers offensive coordinator and former Rams head coach Mike Martz.

 Post-football career

 On April 4, 2012, Martin, a drum player, founded Explode the Moon, an electric rock band that does cover songs.
 He is also the offensive coordinator for Parkway West High School in Ballwin, Missouri.
 His wife coaches the Parkway West varsity cheerleaders.

 Martin recently took ownership of Circa Pub & Grill, a restaurant in Des Peres that serves traditional St. Louis dishes.

 On November 15, 2014, at halftime of Weber State's victory over the University of Northern Colorado, his #10 jersey was retired by Weber State University.

 In 2023, Martin became the head coach of the Ogden Jets, a team that is part of the private Junior College football league USA Collegiate.

+After spending 2025 as a member of the Weber State football staff, Martin joined the Missouri Baptist Spartans football team as the Pass Game Coordinator, and Quarterbacks Coach.